Kashmir: India tightens grip on government-critical state employees | DW | 04.06.2021

 Political parties in the region have condemned the random firings as "inhuman and cruel."

-The National Conference, the pro-Indian political party that has ruled for most of the last seven decades in the region, said the measures would "alienate" people.
+The National Conference, the pro-Indian political party, which has ruled for most of the last seven decades in the region, said the measures would "alienate" people.

 "The government should have focused on boosting coronavirus care rather than firing employees in an elusive manner in which they cannot even resort to legal recourse to protect their rights," the party said in a statement.